dat-ecosystem-archive/docs/papers/dat-paper.md

   <message>
 ```

-The `header` value is a single varint that has two pieces of information, the integer `type` that declares a 4-bit message type (used below), and a channel identifier, `0` for metadata and `1` for content.
+The `header` value is a single varint that has two pieces of information: the integer `type` that declares a 4-bit message type (used below), and a channel identifier, `0` for metadata and `1` for content.

 To generate this varint, you bitshift the 4-bit type integer onto the end of the channel identifier, e.g. `channel << 4 | <4-bit-type>`.